indra-labs/indra/docker/release/targets/lnd/README.md

 ### Using the environment config

 The config file has two functions:
 - The MINER_ADDRESS is passed to the docker-compose.yml file, on start.
 This will ensure that any block rewards will be send to the 'miner' node.
 - The rest of the environment variables can be used by the user for constructing transactions.
 See the use-cases below.

 ```
-    source /opt/indra-labs/indra/docker/release/targets/lnd/.env
+    export $(grep -vE "^(#.*|\s*)$" /opt/indra-labs/indra/docker/release/targets/lnd/.env)
 ```

 This will take around 30 seconds to complete.
 Once complete, we can move on to using the simnet.